exeBIOS/Cisco/Catalyste3750.md

 ## Information

 >[!caution]
->If for any reason you need to **FACTORY RESET** the switch be **CAUTIOUS**, some commands can erase the IOS of the switch and delete all the content of any device connected to USB on the Switch.
+>If for any reason you need to **RESET FACTORY** the switch be **CAUTIOUS**, some commands can erase the IOS of the switch and delete all the content of any device connected to USB on the Switch.
 >
 >To fix this you can download the correct IOS file for your switch on the [Cisco Software Versions](https://software.cisco.com/research/home?pid=&sid=&cr=)